markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ![version_2.0-mock-up](assets/lesson-1/001-version2-mock-up-main.jpg)

 <!-- Since the website is currently deployed on the `master` branch, if we try to make changes on the `master` like we did back in Module 1, this will result in a broken website that will block our visitors from using Run Buddy's services.
 The management team would not be very happy about turning away potential customers. -->
-Due to the fact that the current codebase is live, if we were to make changes on the code, we would break the website thereby disturbing our users' browsing experience.
+Due to the fact that the current codebase is live, if we were to make changes to the code, we would break the website thereby disturbing our users' browsing experience.
 Not an option the management staff would be very happy with.
 We need to find a different process or workflow that would allow us to work on a duplicate copy while the original copy is still maintaining the website.
 This is where our friend Git comes back into play.
 In this lesson we will introduce three main concepts.
 * Using Git to create branches to make versions of our codebase.